 The achievements of the standard are well known.
 Words and phrases such as HAZOP, Management of Change and Prestartup Safety Review are now part of the lectionary.
 But maybe it is time for some fresh thinking.
-(This thought lies behind some of our earlier Safety Moments such as Safety Moment #24: Where Then Shall (Process Safety) Wisdom Be Found?)
+(This thought lies behind the article Where Then Shall (Process Safety) Wisdom Be Found?)

-Let’s take the manner in which we organize and run a HAZOP as an example.
+The manner in which a HAZOP (Hazard and Operability Study) is organized and managed can be used as an example.
 The traditional HAZOP is led by a Facilitator and a Scribe.
 The team typically consists of around half a dozen members, with each person representing a different discipline or department.
-The Facilitator, who often comes from an outside organization, leads the HAZOP discussion — primarily by calling out guideword phrases such as “Reverse Flow” or “Contamination” and then encouraging the team members to think of:
+The Facilitator, who often comes from an outside organization, leads the HAZOP discussion — primarily by calling out guideword phrases such as “Reverse Flow” or “Contamination” and then encouraging the team members to think of,

 - Potential causes for the event;